You may want to read:

 Smoke abuse, like emotional abuse, is not possible, but if you buy into the term emotional abuse, you’ll have to look outside the Bible for help, which is no help at all.
 But, if you want to stop unwanted emotional fluctuations, you would need to discern the real source of your emotions, which is your thinking.
 This approach can bring change to your “mind and your emotions.”

 Let’s pretend you walked into your local bank only to find a gunman robbing it.
-As you enter, he whirls around and puts a gun in your face and yells for you to get down on the floor.
+As you enter, he whirls around and puts a gun in your face, and yells for you to get down on the floor.
 At that moment, your emotions will be working fine.
-They will be responding to how you are thinking about during the crisis.
+They will be responding to how you are thinking during the crisis.

 How about this: you just received a phone call, saying you won a brand new digital tablet.
 Now you’re the one yelling, rather than the gunman in the previous illustration.
 You shriek and bolt upstairs to let your spouse know the good news.
 You are ecstatic.
 Your emotions are working well, and they are consistent with your thoughts in the celebratory moment.